 This is unusual, but does occur on occasion.
-First, use an outlet (receptacle) tester to check the outlet for the following wiring errors: open ground, open neutral, open hot, hot/ground reverse, and hot/neutral reverse.
+First, use an outlet (receptacle) tester to check the outlet for the following basic wiring errors: open ground, open neutral, open hot, hot/ground reverse, and hot/neutral reverse.
 If any of these wiring errors exists, we recommend contacting an electrician to repair it.
-If none of these errors is present, the trouble may be a shared neutral wire.
-Occasionally, the two receptacles (sockets) in an outlet will share a neutral connection.
+If none of these errors is present, the trouble may be resonance or a shared neutral wire between the sockets in the outlet.
+Occasionally, the two receptacles (sockets) in an outlet are fed by different electrical circuits, but share a neutral connection.
 This tends to be more common in kitchens than other rooms, and is not an ideal wiring configuration.
 You may want to talk with an electrician about rewiring the outlet.